 The student who fails the first defense examination must submit a request form for retaking of the Thesis Defense Examination within the duration specified by the Thesis Defense Examination Committee.
 This will be considered as the last attempt.

 The process and procedure of the Thesis Defense Examination will comply with TGGS rules and announcements.

 Item33 Thesis Format

-1. The thesis must be written in English.
+- 1. The thesis must be written in English. - 2.
+The manuscript format will be according to the TGGS Announcement.